Data Protection Policy

 3.6 Data Protection

-Each Jakub Kohout LTD representative will adopt physical, technical, and organisational measures to ensure the security of Personal Data.
+Each Jakub Kohout representative will adopt physical, technical, and organisational measures to ensure the security of Personal Data.
 This includes the prevention of loss or damage, unauthorised alteration, access or processing, and other risks to which it may be exposed by virtue of human action or the physical or natural environment.

 A summary of the Personal Data related security measures is provided below: